MESA JACKRABBIT ALUMNI

 Hakeem Rollins was a vital player in Mesa High’s success in 2001.
 Averaging 10 points and 5 rebounds a game, he was also named the team’s Defensive Player of the Year.
 After graduating at 6’5 and about 200 pounds, Hakeem took an interesting route to college basketball.
 He turned down a full academic scholarship offer to the University of Arizona to pursue his basketball dream.
 He enrolled at Mesa Community College to play basketball, where he grew 3 inches and gained over 30 pounds of muscle.
 Following an All-American sophomore year in which he averaged 24.8 points and 9 rebounds per game, Hakeem accepted a full scholarship to the University of Washington.
 Hakeem was the starting center on Washington’s NCAA #1 seed featuring Brandon Roy and Nate Robinson.

 Hakeem graduated with two degree’s, one being biochemistry (which was such a difficult degree that ESPN followed him throughout the NCAA tournament to show him taking finals on plane flights to each game for a segment on Sportscenter.)
-Since his days at Washington, Hakeem has become a hot commodity overseas where he was named the best American player in his league in Argentina.
-This past year Hakeem averaged 14 points and 8 rebounds per game for Gimnasia Esgrima Comodoro Rivadavia in Argentina’s A League.
+Since his days at Washington, Hakeem was a hot commodity overseas where he was named the best American player in his league in Argentina.